Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Blacklight

 Note that I also really liked this discussion on the Beckett forum about doing your own card grading.
-They also discuss getting a blacklight, which can be very helpful in looking at surface issues along with helping identify if you might have a reprint/fake card on your hands.
+They also discuss getting a blacklight, which can be very helpful in identifying surface issues and if you might have a reprint/fake card on your hands.

-I bought this blacklight off eBay and this is all you really need in order to tell if your card is printed on newer or older vintage paper.
+I bought this blacklight off eBay and this is all you really need to tell if your card is printed on newer or older vintage paper.